zsarnett/Lit-Grid-Layout/README.md

 Grid Layout for Lit Element

+Check out the progress here -> [Demo](https://raw.githack.com/zsarnett/Lit-Grid-Layout/master/index.html)

 ### Todo

-- [ ] Create Layout algorithm that takes a layout array [{width, height, x, y}] and sorts its, and places it in the DOM without going over bounds, etc
+- [x] Create Layout algorithm that takes a layout array [{width, height, x, y}] and sorts its, and places it in the DOM without going over bounds, etc
 - [ ] Ability to drag the Grid Items around the DOM and regenerate the layout when it is moved.
 - [ ] Ability to resize the Grid Items and regenerate the layout when moved